Ingage-Meetup/redistricting-20210317/README.md

 ## Precise problem statement:

-### Input: A file containing at most 27000 integers in the rance 1..27000.
+### Input: A file containing at most 27000 integers in the range 1..27000.
 It is a fatal error condition if any integer appears twice in the input.
 No other data is associated with the integer.

 ### Output: A sorted list in increasing order of the input integers.